 - Continue to support AASHTO Committee on Bridges and Structures (CBS) subcommittee T-10 on Structural Concrete to evaluate FHWA proposed draft of an "AASHTO Guide Specification for Structural Design with UltraHigh Performance Concrete" for possible adoption.
-Field questions, develop content, and conduct analyses as T10 completes their work. - · Further develop the UHPC Materials Conformance Guidance that has been requested by T-10. - Continue work on a journal paper draft detailing the results of the experimental investigation utilizing servohydraulic and non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397. - Work towards publishing an FHWA report on UHPC design recommendations and examples highlighting the analysis of a rectangular mild steel reinforced UHPC beam and a pretensioned UHPC I-Beam with a conventional concrete deck. - · Continue work on the UHPC tensile fatigue behavior project: continue cycling the first girder. - Fabricate remainder of 54 UHPC girders and beams and 18 development length pullout blocks for testing at TFHRC.
+Field questions, develop content, and conduct analyses as T10 completes their work.
+The Guide Spec is expected to be balloted on May 25, 2023. - · Further develop the UHPC Materials Conformance Guidance that has been requested by T-10. - Continue work on a journal paper draft detailing the results of the experimental investigation utilizing servohydraulic and non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397. - Work towards publishing an FHWA report on UHPC design recommendations and examples highlighting the analysis of a rectangular mild steel reinforced UHPC beam and a pretensioned UHPC I-Beam with a conventional concrete deck. - · Continue work on the UHPC tensile fatigue behavior project: continue cycling the first girder. - Initiate testing of 12 pretensioned beams that were designed to investigate the development length of prestressing strands.